fyreaken/highlands-redux/README.md

 # // Highlands Redux //
-### A experimental Minecraft Forge modpack
+### A experimental Minecraft Forge modpack with an emphisis on exploration
-with an emphisis on exploration and bringing back the nostalgic features of Tekkit Classic.
+### and bringing back the nostalgic feeling of Tekkit Classic.

 .